 As in Europe, initial interest in Canada centered on the production of fuel peat.
 Commercial operations first began in Québec in 1864 and later extended to Ontario, but the activity remained small-scaled.

-A small plant for the production of peat moss litter is built near Saint John, New Brunswick.
+A small plant for the production of peat moss litter was built near Saint John, New Brunswick.
 The peat produced by the Musquash Moss Litter Company was sold as bedding material for horses.
 Operations ceased in 1895 after the plant burned down.

 During World War I, sphagnum moss and peat were gathered from peatlands near Saint John, New Brunswick, for the production of surgical dressings.